Rice vs. North Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Rice and its opponents have combined to score more than 55 points in three of seven games this season.
+- Rice has combined with its opponents to put up more than 57 points just two times this season.

-- So far this season, 50% of North Texas' games (3/6) have had more combined points than Saturday's over/under of 55.
+- North Texas' games have gone over 57 points in three of six chances this season.

-- The 65.8 PPG average total in Mean Green games this season is 10.8 points more than this game's over/under.
+- The 57-point over/under for this game is 8.8 points below the 65.8 points per game average total in Mean Green games this season.

 Rice Stats and Trends

-- The Owls have been favored by 2.5 points or more one time this season and have not covered the spread in any of them.
+- This season, the Owls are winless against the spread when entering a game as a favorite of 2.5 points or more.

-- Rice's games this year have eclipsed the over/under five times in seven opportunities (71.4%).
+- Rice's games this year have gone over the total in five out of seven opportunities (71.4%).

-- This year, the Owls score 17 fewer points per game (18) than the Mean Green surrender (35).
+- This year, the Owls score 17 fewer points per game (18) than the Mean Green allow (35).

-- The Owls have turned the ball over 14 times this season, three more turnovers than the Mean Green have forced (11).
+- This year, the Owls have turned the ball over 14 times, three more than the Mean Green's takeaways (11).

 - Find the latest spread and moneyline odds for Rice at SISportsbook.